Meta-user-byte/Qpoland_classiq_challenge/README.md

 This project demonstrates the potential of quantum algorithms for solving differential equations.
 While challenges like circuit complexity persist, the promising results indicate significant opportunities for broader quantum simulations.

 ---

-Feel free to contribute or suggest improvements!
+link to the video presentation: